 Integrated farming with re-use of water and nutrients

 The first project design I made was in the Kalahari in 1985.
 It was to be an integrated farming system with recycling of water and nutrients.
 It was to produce fruit, vegetables, fish, milk, and poultry in a single agricultural unit.
 No one understood what I was talking about and what I wanted to do.
 Needless to say, I did not get funding to make the project.
 Only a very limited part was established with cows, vegetables, and chickens around a biogas plant.
 The idea was to create animal and plant units in an integrated circle biologically supporting each other and thus obtained a higher total production.
+In nature 1+1=3 if tings are done in the right ways.

 Everyone gets a chance to participate